 Selecting the right horsepower for your opener will help it function as designed and prevent unnecessary wear.
 The professionals at Halo Overhead Doors can help make sure your opener is optimized for your specific garage door setup.

 Just as we have a residential garage door to suit every need, we have a residential garage door opener to suit just about every garage.
-Whether you’re looking for a belt drive, screw drive or chain drive garage door opener, we can help.
+Whether you’re looking for a belt-drive, screw drive or chain drive garage door opener, we can help.
 If you need a lighter-duty 1/3 HP model, a standard 1/2 HP or an even more powerful opener, we have you covered.
 We have jackshaft openers for those with limited overhead space and openers with vibration isolation systems for the absolute pinnacle of quiet operation.
+We even have wifi-garage door openers.

 Once you’ve chosen your preferred opener, we can make an appointment as soon as possible for one of our experienced garage door opener technicians to install your new unit.
 Our installers are extremely efficient and will have you enjoying your new opener right away.
 We’re confident that you’ll love your new LiftMaster® or Genie® residential garage door opener and that it will give you smooth, easy, quiet, fast access to your garage day after day and year after year.